 Catamaran tours and sport fishing tours go out of Flamingo marina just a few minutes away.
 This is a great way to see marine life and catch the beautiful sunsets from the ocean.

 Is Las Catalinas Safe?

 Generally I’d always advise travelers to never bring expensive jewelry and to never leave items unattended.
 But we did here.
 We left our beach chairs and some personal items on the beach while we had lunch nearby and they were still there when we returned.
 I am not suggesting that you should do this.
 But there are security guards all around.
-I’d definitely be more careful in any other area of the country,
+I’d definitely be much more careful in almost any other place.

 What have been some of your favorite things to do in Costa Rica?
 Have you been to Las Catalinas?
 What are your favorite Costa Rica destinations?
 Tell us in the comments!